rosvik/container-cubby/README.md

 # tiny-registry

-This is (an attempt at creating) a minimal implementation of a container registry, which closely follows the [OCI Image Format Specification](https://github.com/opencontainers/image-spec).
+This is (an attempt at creating) a minimal implementation of a container registry, which closely follows the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
 The goal is to have a no-fuss registry to host my own images, that is easy to set up.
 For now, it uses a local SQLite database for storage.

 ## Spec links